xStarbound/xStarbound/doc/lua/world.md

 ---

-#### `void` world.setEntityDirectives(`EntityId` entityId, `Maybe<Directives>` directives)
+#### `void` world.setEntityDirectives(`EntityId` entityId, `Maybe<Directives>` directives, `Maybe<Directives>` underlayDirectives, `Maybe<Directives>` overlayDirectives)

-> **Available only on xStarbound v3.6+. `directives` parameter changed in v3.6.1.**
+> **Available only on xStarbound v3.6+.
+Parameters changed in v3.6.1.**

-Adds or sets client-side rendering directives to all image drawables associated with the specified rendered entity; to remove rendering directives from an entity, pass an empty string, `nil` or `null` as the directives.
+Adds or sets client-side rendering directives to all image drawables associated with the specified rendered entity; to remove rendering directives from an entity, pass `nil` or `null` as all three directive arguments.
 Any directives specified with this callback will be removed (and therefore have to be re-added) when the specified entity is derendered or despawned, or when the rendering client leaves the world.
 If a nonexistent (or non-rendered) entity is specified, the callback will not do anything.
+Note that any specified overlay or underlay directives will «overwrite» the directives used to render entity inspection/interaction highlight effects.

 ---

-#### `void` world.setDefaultEntityDirectives(`Maybe<Directives>` directives)
+#### `void` world.setDefaultEntityDirectives(`Maybe<Directives>` directives, `Maybe<Directives>` overlayDirectives, `Maybe<Directives>` underlayDirectives)

 > **Available only on xStarbound v3.6.1+.**

-Adds or sets client-side rendering directives to all image drawables associated with rendered entities which don't have entity-specific rendering directives specified (via `world.setEntityDirectives` above); to remove any default directives, pass an empty string, `nil` or `null` as the directives.
+Adds or sets client-side rendering directives to all image drawables associated with rendered entities which don't have entity-specific rendering directives specified (via `world.setEntityDirectives` above); to remove any default directives, pass `nil` or `null` as all three directive arguments.
+Note that any specified overlay or underlay directives will «overwrite» the directives used to render entity inspection/interaction highlight effects.

 ---

-#### `Directives` world.entityDirectives(`EntityId` entityId)
+#### `Maybe<Directives>, Maybe<Directives>, Maybe<Directives>` world.entityDirectives(`EntityId` entityId)

 > **Available only on xStarbound v3.6+.**

 Returns any client-side entity-specific rendering directives associated with the specified entity.
 If a nonexistent (or non-rendered) entity is specified, the callback will always return an empty string.
 These directives are reset upon returning to the main menu or exiting the client.
+Returns any directives in «primary, underlay, overlay» order.

 ---

-#### `Directives` world.defaultEntityDirectives()
+#### `Maybe<Directives>, Maybe<Directives>, Maybe<Directives>` world.defaultEntityDirectives()

 > **Available only on xStarbound v3.6+.**

-Returns any client-side default rendering directives, or an empty string is none are specified.
+Returns any client-side default rendering directives for each «slot», or `nil` if none are specified for that slot.
+Slots are in «primary, underlay, overlay» order.

 ---